Bounty Program

 Tier 2: Medium Severity Bugs $1000 and up

-• Cross-Site Request Forgery on Sensitive Actions or Functions (CSRF/XSRF)
+• Cross-Site Request Forgery on Sensitive Actions or Functions (CSRF/XSRF), except for in “sandbox” domains unless you can gain access to sensitive user data

 • Broken Authentication affecting a organization